scls-cs/cs2022/loop/ps8.md

-In 1693, Samuel Pepys asked Isaac Newton which was more likely: getting at least one 1 when rolling a fair die 6 times or getting at least two 1's when rolling a fair die 12 times.
+In 1693, Samuel Pepys asked Isaac Newton which was more likely: getting at least one 1 when rolling a 6-sided dice 6 times or getting at least two 1's when rolling 12 times.
 Write a method that uses simulation to determine the correct answer.
 You need to simulate the game in multiple trials.

 ## Submission ##